 To no one’s surprise, today, internet users are more likely to surf the web using their mobile phones rather than their desktops.
 Studies also suggest that the budget for mobile marketing has outpaced that for desktop marketing.
 And since the biggest search engine, Google, in the world is openly favouring mobile-friendly content, no wonder organizations are creating a standard website by strictly keeping mobile visitors in mind.

 However, just because a website can be displayed well on any device other than the desktop does not mean the users are having an ideal experience.
 Clearly, making a site mobile-friendly goes beyond having content to respond to various screen sizes or having a retractable hamburger menu.
+You can opt for Magento development services for a reputed company.
 Apple and Android obviously know about this, which is why they host a variety of in-built settings to make their products usable by all.
 Consequently, the population that uses such features is growing rapidly, so mobile development companies should now develop their sites to take advantage of this.

 The importance of mobile accessibility settings